ROCm/omnitrace/docs/conceptual/omnitrace-feature-set.rst

 ***************************************

 `Omnitrace <https://github.com/ROCm/omnitrace>`_ is designed to be highly extensible.
-Internally, it leverages the `timemory performance analysis toolkit <https://github.com/NERSC/timemory>`_ to manage extensions, resources, data, and other items.
+Internally, it leverages the `Timemory performance analysis toolkit <https://github.com/NERSC/timemory>`_ to manage extensions, resources, data, and other items.
 It supports the following features, modes, metrics, and APIs.